-The pandemic has forced organisations to re-examine the role of offices as a safe, productive and pleasant environment for employees to thrive.
+The pandemic has forced organizations to re-examine the role of office as a safe, productive and pleasant environment for employees to thrive.
 In view of this, businesses not only need to rethink office design to be in line with government guidelines on physical distancing, but also address the challenges of safe collaboration through smart workplace planning.

 The role of physical workspaces in promoting collaboration

 While technological advancements have enabled employees around the world to perform some of their requisite responsibilities from home, their capacity to collaborate and communicate effectively within a team is limited compared to being in a physical office space.

 An office provides workers with a common space to work alongside each other and helps foster a sense of corporate identity and belonging.
 Employees are able to better motivate one another and explore their creativity and skills as a team compared to working remotely.
 They can brainstorm and bounce ideas off each other more effectively with the assurance that all team members are engaged in the discussions.

 This is also important as businesses seek to be more agile and to respond faster to changes in the market environment.
 Working together in the same physical location allows plans to be conceptualised, fine-tuned and executed quickly, with team members in sync with each other's progress working towards a common goal.

 The absence of a functional workplace could thus hinder the collective ability to brainstorm, collaborate and innovate.